 Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 I may earn money or products from any of the companies mentioned in this post.
 I only recommend products and services I trust to serve you.
 Purchasing through an affiliate link comes at no extra cost to you.
 You can learn more here.

 Oh, the joys of country living.
 While I absolutely love our little homestead and being out away from it all, I don’t necessarily enjoy all of the critters that come with it.
 As the weather gets colder mice are on the top of my “don’t enjoy” list.
+I really wanted to find some ways to naturally repel mice from our property.

 Mice are destructive, carry disease, and once you have them, they multiply… quickly.
 What was just a couple of mice turns into 20 and those 20 breed and you have 100.
 They leave nasty messes, they’ll eat through your wiring, they’ll get into your pantry.
 But, they’re a necessary evil of country living (and if we’re being honest, even urban living).
 Mice are just a natural part of life in general.